nicoboss/nsz/README.md

                         exception on hash mismatch and verify existing NSP and NSZ files when given as parameter.
 Requires --keep- delta when used during compression.
-  -Q, --quick-verify    Same as --verify but skips the expensive and mostly
+  -Q, --quick-verify    Same as --verify but skips the NSP SHA256 hash
-                        useless PFS0 hash verification and only verifies NCA hashes.
+                        verification and only verifies NCA hashes.
 Does not require --keep-delta when used during compression.
   -K, --keep-delta      Keep all useless delta fragments (NDV0) during
-                        compression so the NSP (PFS0) can be recreated bit- identical during decompression -R, --remove-padding  Remove the padding between the PFS0 header and the first file so the NSP matches the nxdumptool/no-intro standard.
-This also removes padding added to the FileEntryTable as there should not be any padding there.
+                        compression so the NSP (PFS0) can be recreated bit- identical during decompression -F, --fix-padding     Fixes PFS0 padding to match the nxdumptool/no-intro standard.
+Incompatible with --verify so --quick-verify
+                        will be used instead.
   -p, --parseCnmt       Extract TitleId/Version from Cnmt if this information
                         cannot be obtained from the filename.
 Required for skipping/overwriting existing files and --rm-old-